staticallyio/statically/README.md

 Support
 -------

 Statically is free, but that does not mean there is no professional support.
-If have any questions or maybe find a bugs, please contact us on [Twitter](https://twitter.com/staticallyio) or create an issue [here](https://github.com/staticallyio/statically/issues).
+If you have any questions or maybe find a bug, please contact us on [Twitter](https://twitter.com/staticallyio) or create an issue [here](https://github.com/staticallyio/statically/issues).

 Purge Cache
 -----------